 Centrica defines a substantive impact as one that will affect the everyday operations of the company in a material way, financially or strategically and applies to both our direct operations and supply chain.
 Individual risks across our direct operations and our supply chain are ranked by assessing potential financial and non-financial impacts alongside the likelihood of materialisation.
-A 6 (impact) and 8 (likelihood) scale is used, with the overall rating calculated through multiplying impact by likelihood to produce a maximum risk score of 48.
-Financial impacts are relative to operating profit targets while non-financial impacts include a range of issues such as safety and environment, brand and reputation, and legal and regulatory.
+In 2020, a 1-6 impact and 1-8 likelihood scale was used, with the overall rating (1-48) calculated by multiplying the impact and likelihood.
+Financial impacts are relative to operating profit targets while non-financial impacts include a range of issues such as health, safety and environment, brand and reputation, and legal and regulatory.
 The relative score from the 6x8 evaluation will determine if a risk is substantive.
 Tolerance thresholds and bands are used to determine response, controls and review frequency.
 These tolerance thresholds and distribution of these risks determine whether a risk is deemed as substantive in relation to others.
 An example of a substantive risk assessed is the primary loss of containment at our CSL facilities which, without the necessary mitigation processes we have implemented, has the potential to have a substantive impact on our operations.